framer/framer-x-for-teams-docs/content/List.md

 Here are some stretch goals:

-- Add [`ControlType.Array`](https://www.framer.com/api/property-controls/#array) to add items from the property panel
+- Add [`ControlType.Array`](https://www.framer.com/api/property-controls/#array) to add items from the property panel.

 ### Starting Template